-Since 2012, some of the most dogged minimum wage opponents have been powerful business lobbyists and the employers they represent, who have fought tooth and nail against the most modest of minimum wage increases.20 Yet, many of these same businesses have been offering higher hourly wages during the pandemic-as high as \$25 in some instances21-in the attempt to recruit and retain workers.
-Far from suffering adverse effects, many of these employers are posting healthy profits.22
+Before the pandemic, large corporations and their lobbyists fought tooth and nail to defeat even the most modest of minimum wage proposals.
+Today, many of those same businesses are offering higher hourly wages-as high as \$25 in some instances-in the attempt to recruit and retain workers in an upended labor market.
+Far from suffering adverse effects due to higher labor costs, many of these employers are posting healthy profits.

-The contrast between powerful employers' advocacy against higher minimum wages and their actions shows that employers can pay more and be profitable, if they so choose or if compelled to do so; and that profitable business models are compatible with higher wage floors.
+The contrast between powerful employers' advocacy against higher minimum wages and their actions shows that employers can pay more, but many choose not to do so unless compelled.
+And recent data on earnings and profits shows that higher wage floors are compatible with thriving businesses.
 This is true for large employers as for small ones.

-The advocacy group, Business for a Fair Minimum Wage, warns that "Small businesses using lower minimum wage rates would have a harder time hiring and retaining employees, and see an increase in costly turnover.
+The advocacy group, Business for a Fair Minimum Wage (BFMW), warns that "Small businesses using lower minimum wage rates would have a harder time hiring and retaining employees, and see an increase in costly turnover.
 Lower minimum wages for small businesses would undermine the customer service that helps keep small businesses competitive."
-Lower wages also reduce worker productivity and morale, and limit the purchasing power of workers-who are also customers, and whose higher wages translate into an economic boost for local economies where they spend their additional earnings.
-While businesses of any size can experience the adverse effects of low wages, the impacts are greater for small businesses-as the pandemic is making it clear part because small businesses have fewer resources than large businesses to cope with the unintended consequences of adopting a low-wage business model.
+BFMW also warns that lower wages would also reduce worker productivity and morale, and limit the purchasing power of workers (who are also customers), thereby impacting the viability of small businesses.
+While businesses of any size can experience the adverse effects of low wages, the impacts seem to be greater for small businesses-as the pandemic is making it clear -in great part because small businesses have fewer resources than large businesses to cope with the unintended consequences of adopting a low-wage business model.